jojo142/QuantPortfolio/BRFinance/brf.md

 Select the appropriate technology stack based on the platform's requirements, including front-end, back-end, and database technologies.
 Common choices include HTML/CSS/JavaScript for the front-end, a framework like React or Angular for the user interface, Node.js or Java for the back-end, and a database like MySQL or MongoDB.

 #### Design the Database Schema:
-Plan and design the database schema to store and organize the financial data.
-Identify the necessary tables, fields, and relationships based on the specific requirements of BlackRock.
-Consider efficient indexing, normalization, and data integrity constraints.

 ##### 1. User Table:
 - User ID (Primary Key)